-Hair loss is a common hair problem, and you need a dermatologist to take care of it.
+Hair loss is a common hair problem, and you need a dermatologist or skin doctor to take care of it.
 If you are suffering from hair loss, you need to know the facts before getting the proper treatment.
 There are several reasons for hair loss, including thyroid disorder, alopecia areata, anaemia, traction and baldness.
 While these reasons are valid for both men and women, female hair loss can also occur due to polycystic ovary syndrome after pregnancy or during menopause.

 Now that you know there are so many reasons leading to your hair loss, you might be considering visiting a trichologist who will check your scalp and analyze it for further inflammation, lesion, or damaged hair follicles.
 In short, the trichologist is an expert in human hair.
 So visiting a trichologist might be a great option?
 No.

 Dermatology is a branch of science that deals with the skin or let's say a skin specialist, while trichology deals with the hair and scalp.
 With so many possible reasons behind your hair loss, visiting a dermatologist a.k.a skin doctor is an excellent option.
 Dermatologist who are skin specialist are qualified and have medical training.
 They are medical doctors who specialize in treating problems relating to your hair, skin, and nails.
 Furthermore, they also have the training and required expertise to perform an examination and any needed tests required for an accurate and correct diagnosis.